remko/scons2ninja/README.md

   Qt, ...).
 Since the script requires full knowledge of all tools run by SCons, it will fail if it finds an unsupported tool.
 Feel free to send a patch with support for your favorite tools.
+- The script does not take into account environment variables etc. set from SCons, and the ninja build will use the current environment instead.
-- Files that have dynamic content (i.e. content depending on other things than files, such as `Value`s), they will not be regenerated automatically.
+- Files that have dynamic content (i.e. content depending on other things than files, such as `Value`s), will not be regenerated automatically.
 This is a general problem with generator-based build systems.
 Delete the file if you want it to be regenerated.